alixanderthegreat/plain-text-bash-journal/README.md

 This is a rudimentary backup system.
 Basically, each backup gets timestamped and is saved in the same folder as the journal.txt.

 ### Analysis
-Basic for the time being, but analysis can be done of the number of entries per month and word count.
-For now, that seems interesting.
+Basic analysis for the time being, but all analysis is done locally and is never sent to a server for analysis.
+For now the extent of the analysis is the number of entries per month and the count of a given word.